The Best 10mm Pistols: Top Choices and Essential Buying Tips

 Accuracy over distance thanks to a 6-inch barrel

 Glock returns once again for this budget 10mm pistol choice – the Glock 40.
 Like the last model, it’s fantastic in terms of durability and overall ease of use.
+The G40 features a double stack magazine, which not only increases ammunition capacity but also enhances grip comfort for the shooter.

 It has a comfortable handgrip with grooves for several holding positions orientations.
 The grip holds a 10-round magazine, with room for an additional round in the chamber.